Spectral Picard-Vessiot fields for Algebro-geometric Schr\"odinger operators: Introduction

-One of our guiding ideas is the strong connection between the integrability (ie, solvability in closed form) of the direct and the inverse problems for the Schr\" odinger equation.
-By ``direct problem" we understand given the potential to obtain the eigenfunctions $\psi$ and the eigenvalues.
-The ``inverse problem" would be to obtain the potential from some suitable spectral data.
-In fact, this was also the motivation for Drach in his 1919 papers \cite{Drach2,Drach3}, about the integrability in closed form of the equation
+{The goal of this work is a galoisian study of the algebro-geometric spectral problem \eqref{eq-problem}}.
+One of our guiding ideas is the strong connection between the integrability (ie, solvability in closed form) of the direct and the inverse problems for the Schr\"{o}dinger equation.
+By ``direct problem" we understand, given the potential to obtain the eigenfunctions and the eigenvalues.
+The ``inverse problem " would be to obtain the potential from some suitable spectral data.
+In fact, this was also the motivation for Drach in his 1919 papers \cite{Drach2, Drach3}, about the integrability in closed form of the equation

 where $h$ is the spectral parameter.
 So he wrote in \cite{Drach2}: